tombusby/tombusby.github.io/_posts/2017-12-19-understanding-cryptography-ex2.11.md

 111111
 </pre>

 2\.
-We can derive the feedback coefficients, we can exploit our knowledge of $$2m$$ bits of keystream:
+To derive the feedback coefficients, we can exploit our knowledge of $$2m$$ bits of keystream:

 <div style="text-align: center; margin-bottom: 20px">
 <script type="math/tex">